-This assignment has many parts.
-You will end up with 2 artist statements and one bio.
-Follow the 7 bulleted points below to complete this assignment.
+This assignment has 2 parts.
+You will end up with 2 artist statements.
+Follow the bulleted points below to complete this assignment.

 - read the Artist Statements post.

 - In a post labelled your name_ artist statement, write 2 artist statements: 1 page and and 1/2 page (one – 2 paragraphs), separated with a page break (horizontal line).
 I recommend writing this in Word or Pages so you can see the length of the documents, then copying and pasting into your post.